 Cash flow used in operating activities was RMB80.3 million in 2015, primarily due to a net loss of RMB98.6 million, adjusted for (i) depreciation and amortization of RMB145.4 million, primarily relating to our data center property and equipment; (ii) deferred tax benefits of RMB10.6 million, (iii) stock compensation expenses of RMB4.1 million mainly as a result of increases in personnel as our operations expanded, and (iv) changes in working capital.
-Adjustments for changes in working capital primarily consisted of (i) an increase of VAT recoverable of RMB41.4 million due to an increase in payment of VAT as a result of the expansion of our business; (ii) an increase of accounts receivable of RMB37.6 million due to increased sales; (iii) an increase in non-current assets of RMB22.8 million due to more rental deposits paid for newly rented data centers; (iv) an increase in prepaid expense of RMB15.0 million due to increase of purchased IT equipment awaiting sale, partially offset by an increase in other long-term liabilities of RMB15.3 million due to the increase in accrued interest.
+Adjustments for changes in working capital primarily consisted of (i) an increase of VAT recoverable of RMB41.4 million due to an increase in payment of VAT as a result of the expansion of our business; (ii) an increase of accounts receivable of RMB37.6 million due to increased sales; (iii) an increase in non-current assets of RMB22.8 million due to more rental deposits paid for newly rented data centers; (iv) an increase in prepaid expense of RMB15.0 million due to increased prepayments for utility and network expenses; and (v) an increase of other current assets of RMB12.3 million due to an increase of purchased IT equipment awaiting sale, partially offset by an increase in other long-term liabilities of RMB15.3 million due to the increase in accrued interest.